rashmansur/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/updateenvironment-newinfrastructure.md

 - **AOT deployable package** – A deployable package that is generated from application metadata and source code.
 This type of deployable package is created in a **build** environment.
 - **Binary update package** – A deployable package that contains dynamic-link libraries (DLLs), and other binaries and metadata that the platform and application depend on.
 This type of package is released by Microsoft.
+- **Merged package** – A package that is created by combining one package of each type.
+For example, you can merge one binary update package and one AOT package, or one AOT package and one Commerce deployable package.
+The packages are merged in the Asset library for the project in LCS

 ## Development Application Lifecycle Management (ALM) flow